A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Feasible Estimation Strategies

 where $\psi_{\tau}(x)=\tau-I(x\leq 0)$.
-Therefore, the value $\tau_{0}$ is identifiable in the sense that, it is the unique quantile level such that the related conditional quantile of $y_{t}$ is in the form of some linear combination of the covariate $Z_{t-1}$.
-This non-standard identifiability condition (\ref{identify3}) enables the construction of a consistent estimator for $\tau_{0}$ in Section \ref{section3.2}.
+Therefore, the value $\tau_{0}$ is identifiable in the sense that it is the unique quantile level such that the related conditional quantile of $y_{t}$ is some linear combination of the covariate $Z_{t-1}$.
+This non-standard identifiability condition is our motivation to construct a consistent estimator of $\tau_{0}$ in Section \ref{section3.2}.